Lunar New Year Sale30% OFFView deals

 • Integrations & Automation via Zapier, IFTTT, Slack, and built-in reminders

-• Flexible Pricing from a robust free tier to Pro (6/mo)
+• Flexible Pricing from a robust free tier to Pro ($4/mo) and Business ($6/mo)

 Pros and Cons